fredyranthun/aws-cloud-practicioner/Udemy_Cloud-practicioner-clf-c02/cloud-computing.md

 - 400+ points of presences in 90+ cities and 40+ countries
 - Content is delivered to end users with lower latency

+### Console

+- Can look up for services in alphabetical order or category, or search bar
+- Can access console for each AWS service (it shows the region of the service)
+- Not all services are available in every region

+### Shared Responsability Model

+- Customer: security in the cloud (customer data, platform applications, identity and access management, network and firewall configuration)
+- AWS: security of the cloud (software, hardware, infra structure)
+- AWS AUP - Acceptable Use Policy